rowbotham-evan/website/README.md

 Hi!
 I hope enjoy my [website](https://rowbotham-evan.github.io/website/).

-### Some Workflow and CI Edits
+### Some Workflow Edits

 The building of the site uses hugo, the same as in Miles's source code.
 The difference is in the CI and maintaining of the website.
-On my source code, the wesbite is built in a VM and then its files are transfered (via SFTP) to my hosting server.
-This allows for CI, since everytime you push changes to the repo, it triggers a deployment process.
-The details of deployment are all within the .github/workflow directory - change it suit your needs and server requirements.
-There is also trigger a manual deployment option (through actions) if you run into any issues!
+All my edits....

 ### Website Design Credit / Source Code

-This website design was based on Miles McCain's [source code](https://github.com/milesmcc/personal) and of course his [website](https://miles.land/).
+I have changed the design layout a great deal but the original repo I forked it from was Miles McCain's [source code repo](https://github.com/milesmcc/personal) and of course was inspired by his [website](https://miles.land/).